sahilsk/chaos-mona/README.md

 Additional environment variables:

 -  `SLACK_INCOMING_URL`: optional.
-The monkey will use this url to post messages to an slack channel.
+Mona will use this url to post messages to an slack channel.
 -  `BRAIN_FILE`: optional.
 Path to the brain file, by default it is `brain_memory.yaml` on the root of the directory.

 ## Cron